 Another luxe option, Valle & Vik have repurposed surplus organic silk materials from their collections to create a range of two-layered silk facemasks, which come with a matching silk drawstring bag for safe storage.
 The company will be donating a percentage of proceeds to selected NHS charities.

 Best known for its range of wear-forever Breton tops, Saint James has launched a range of face masks using the same fabric as its staple Striped Sailor Jerseys.
 The set of two masks has three layers: two of jersey cotton, and a layer of fleece.

 Solveig Starovic adapted this design from her original sports mask design for commuters and sports enthusiasts in polluted city centres, with a focus on maximum protection through very high filtration, while maintaining comfort and breathability.
-The result is these neutral masks, made in the UK from regenerated nylon that includes recycled plastics from discarded fishing nets. £1 from each one sold goes to Masks for NHS Heroes.
+The result is these neutral masks, made in the UK from regenerated nylon that includes recycled plastics from discarded fishing nets.
+A donation from each one sold goes to Masks for NHS Heroes.

 How to keep your reusable face mask clean

 - Wash your hands or use hand sanitiser before putting your mask on and after taking it off

 - Avoid touching your eyes, nose or mouth at all times